22 Key Differences Between Old Money and New Money Millionaires

 Old Money, New Money: Same Game, Different Rules

-New money moves fast, shaping culture, taking risks, and making sure the world notices.
-One guards a legacy, the other builds an empire.
-Neither approach is wrong, but the contrast is impossible to ignore.
+New money millionaires play for impact, taking risks and shaping culture in real time.
+One guards a legacy.
+The other builds an empire.
+Neither is wrong, but the contrast is impossible to ignore.